If you’re seeking Flat Belly Diet reviews, you’ve landed on the right page.

 Flat Belly Diet meal options include a choice of four starches, four proteins, two dairy products, and seven fruit/cooked vegetables.

-For lunch, you can choose one food from the protein list, one dairy product, one vegetable, and one glass of Sassy Water.
+You can choose one food from the protein list, one dairy product, one vegetable, and one glass of Sassy Water for lunch.

 Dinner consists of one protein, one starch, one vegetable, plus one teaspoon of olive oil on your vegetable or starch.